hashicorp/terraform-provider-awscc/docs/data-sources/sagemaker_domain.md

 - `single_sign_on_application_arn` (String) The ARN of the application managed by SageMaker in IAM Identity Center.
 This value is only returned for domains created after October 1, 2023.
 - `single_sign_on_managed_application_instance_id` (String) The SSO managed application instance ID.
 - `subnet_ids` (List of String) The VPC subnets that Studio uses for communication.
+- `tag_propagation` (String) Indicates whether the tags added to Domain, User Profile and Space entity is propagated to all SageMaker resources.
 - `tags` (Attributes List) A list of tags to apply to the user profile. (see [below for nested schema](#nestedatt--tags))
 - `url` (String) The URL to the created domain.
 - `vpc_id` (String) The ID of the Amazon Virtual Private Cloud (VPC) that Studio uses for communication.